j-easy/easy-states/README.md

 ## How to use it?

 Easy States has no dependencies.
-You can [download](https://repo.maven.apache.org/maven2/org/jeasy/easy-states/) and add the `easy-states-1.0.1.jar` file to your application's classpath and you're done.
+You can [download](https://repo.maven.apache.org/maven2/org/jeasy/easy-states/) the `easy-states-1.0.1.jar` file and add it to your application's classpath.
 If you use maven, add the following dependency to your `pom.xml`:

 ```xml